Cherry Blossom Season

 What medium do you work with mostly?

-Currently I am working in polymer clay with lots of pearls, Swarovski elements, metal findings and chain.
+Currently I am working in polymer clay with lots of pearls, Swarovski crystal, metal findings and chain.
 My current work involves polymer forms with a "window" in them.
 I create a tiny armature on the back of the piece to hold a jumpring; I hang tiny chains with freshwater pearls from the armature.
 I am fascinated by translucent clay and often work with it.
 I am thrilled to donate my latest two pieces to the Breast Cancer "Circle of Hope."

 Why did you become enchanted with this style of jewelry-making?